amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 It is important to note, though, that transpilation is not bidirectional: transpiling a low-abstraction language, like C, up to a high-abstraction language, like Haskell, is a practical impossibility, whereas transpiling Haskell down to C is far simpler by comparison.
 This is because down-transpilation is abstraction lossy.
 One way to mitigate abstraction loss is to inject metadata into the AST from which the high-level abstractions can be recovered.
 But those techniques are neither foolproof nor optimal.
 Within a paradigm, however, it is straightforward to translate between languages that are semantically proximate, say between C and Pascal, between Java and C#, or between OCaml and Reason.
 Fortran is a low-abstraction language, compared to modern FP languages.
 And Fortran's domain, scientific computing, is intensely mathematical.
 Hence, existing FP languages, like Haskell, OCaml, and F#, could target Fortran with relative ease.
 In fact, these languages already target C and JavaScript, so down-transpilation is not a foreign practice to them.

-The new higher-abstraction language that targets Fortran will incorporate the cherished features of modern FP languages like Haskell and OCaml.
-This new language will also emulate their clean syntax and functional semantics.
-But it is but a thin veneer of palatable, alternative syntax atop the Fortran 2023 syntax.
-This is analogous to what [Reason](https://reasonml.github.io/) is to [OCaml](https://ocaml.org/).
-The compiler will handle transpiling down to Fortran, then invoke the Fortran compiler to produce the native binary.
-And just as C++ is able to interact with existing C code, this new language will interact with existing Fortran code.

-Programmers always chase new languages with attractive, succinct, elegant syntax.
-So, they would have no qualms about learning this fresh, new language, even if they have to work within the mouldy, old Fortran ecosystem.
+Programmers always chase new languages with elegant syntax and cogent semantics.
+So, they would have no objections to learning fresh, new scientific programming languages that target Fortran, even if they have to work within the mouldy, old Fortran ecosystem.
 This, too, could be a win-win situation.
 But it is not without challenges.

 Designing a brand new language is not for the faint of heart.
 I would also caution against anointing the canonical language.
 DoD's efforts with the [High Order Language Working Group](https://en.wikipedia.org/wiki/High_Order_Language_Working_Group) that culminated in Ada; DARPA's efforts with [High Productivity Computing Systems](https://en.wikipedia.org/wiki/High_Productivity_Computing_Systems) that produced X10, Chapel, and Fortress; and other similar efforts have proved conclusively that languages developed by government-sponsored committees inevitably fails, not because the language is poor, but because the bureaucracy that surrounds it is poisonous and, more importantly, programmers detest being forced to use the sacred language forced upon them by government officials and corporate executives.
 It is better to take a gentler approach and leave language evolution to the [marketplace of ideas](https://en.wikipedia.org/wiki/Marketplace_of_ideas).

 ## *modernise fortran*